galaxyproject/training-material/topics/introduction/tutorials/cpt-canonical-phages-list/tutorial.md

 {: .question}

 > ### {% icon comment %} Note that...
 > Genome present in the CPT Apollo instance.
-Access to the record can be requested after making an account on [CPT Public Galaxy](https://cpt.tamu.edu/galaxy-pub) or [CPT Galaxy for TAMU.](https://cpt.tamu.edu/galaxy)
+Access to the record can be requested after making an account on [CPT Public Galaxy](https://cpt.tamu.edu/galaxy-pub) or [CPT Galaxy for TAMU.](https://cpt.tamu.edu/galaxy) Additionally, since the T1 genome is deposited backwards, we refer to T1-like phage TLS for re-opening and orientation [RefSeq NC_009540.1](https://www.ncbi.nlm.nih.gov/nuccore/NC_009540.1).
 {: .comment}

 ### Phage T3